atallahmadi/e2emli/README.md

 ## Citation

-If you use this system, please cite the following paper:
-> Atallah Madi, Adrian D.C.
-Chan.
-"End-To-End Automated Mean Linear Intercept Measurement System." *47th Canadian Medical and Biological Engineering Society Conference*.
-2025.
+> A. Madi and A. .
+Chan, “End-To-End Automated Mean Linear Intercept Measurement System”, CMBES Proc., vol. 47, no. 1, May 2025.

 ## Acknowledgements